Dentures Pantego

 What Can’t You Eat with Dentures?

 Dentures will help you enjoy a varied and nutritious diet again, as you’ll be able to chew foods more easily than before.
 However, you should try avoiding sticky snacks, like peanut butter or gummy candies.
 They can move your restorations out of place and risk getting food matter stuck underneath them, irritating your gums in the process.
-Meals with tough meat such as pork chops and steak can be difficult to chew, which can place excessive stress on your mouth and dentures.
+Meals with tough meat, such as pork chops and steak, can be difficult to chew, which can place excessive stress on your mouth and dentures.
 Other foods have small pieces—including popcorn, shelled nuts, or carrot sticks—that can damage your dentures over time.
 To keep your restorations in place, try sticking with a softer diet.

 Can I Sleep with My Dentures?

-We recommend that you take your dentures out before going to bed, even if you wore them for 24 hours in the beginning of your treatment.
+We recommend that you take your dentures out before going to bed, even if you wore them for 24 hours at the beginning of your treatment.
 Not only will it be a great time to soak them overnight to keep them bacteria-free, but it encourages circulation in your gums.
 Keeping dentures on for too long can cause soft tissue irritation, an increased risk of bacteria growth underneath the restorations, and vulnerability to higher levels of gum and tongue plaque buildup.